NordThing/BCN3D-Moveo/STL files/Machine - tool/readme.md

 Ciliner x 2 - Pivot arm - Servo gear - 1h 20 min - 20%  infill - no support - 100mm/sec - PLA - Printed in 101.25 in X and Y to compensate for shrinkage in the plastic

+Gripper left - Gripper right - 1h 47 min -20% infill - support - 150mm/sec - PLA - Printed in 101.25 in X and Y to compensate for shrinkage in the plastic